The Complete Guide to Wedding Stationery: What to Order and When

 SHOP SHOWER INVITATIONS

-Thank You Cards
+Wedding Thank You Cards

 SHOP THANK YOU CARDS

-Save the Date Cards
+Save The Date Cards

 Now that you have your wedding date set at least, it's time for you to let your guests know!
 Save the dates cards generally have very minimal information - just enough to let your guests know:

-- what city the wedding is in
+• What city the wedding is in.

-- a website if you have one
+• A wedding website if you have one.

 SHOP SAVE THE DATES